Terafora/Sapphy-Doyle-Profile-Site/README.md

 ### Navbar (Component)

-- The Navbar component stays fixed while the rest of the content on the page changes when navigating.
-- The Navbar leverages the "useLocation" hook to dynamically change the highlighted page to where the user currently is on the site.
+- The Navbar component ensures seamless navigation across the site, with active page highlighting for enhanced user experience.

 ## Technologies